nikitaindik/kibana/x-pack/solutions/security/plugins/security_solution/docs/testing/test_plans/detection_response/prebuilt_rules/importing.md

 And the overwrite flag is set to true
 When the user imports the rule
 Then the rule should be updated
-And the ruleSource type should be "internal"
+And the ruleSource type should be "external" // If we matched `rule_id` then the resulting rule should be considered prebuilt
 ```

 #### Scenario: Importing a prebuilt rule with a matching rule_id but no matching version